 records are inserted in a random order, the pages are from 1/2

 factor of an index page drops below 1/2,

 InnoDB tries to contract the index tree to

 InnoDB tablespaces in a

 MySQL instance by setting the

-option before creating the instance.
-Once the page size for an
+option prior to initializing the MySQL instance.
+Once the page

 A MySQL instance using a particular